TYPO3-Documentation/TYPO3CMS-Tutorial-GettingStarted/Documentation/FileModule/Index.rst

    :alt: The File module

-For admin users, the folder displayed by default is called "fileadmin/ (auto-generated) and corresponds to the :file:`fileadmin/` folder located under the root folder of your web server directory.
+For admin users, the folder displayed by default is called "fileadmin/ (auto-generated)" and corresponds to the :file:`fileadmin/` folder located under the root folder of your web server directory.